Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 - **Duplicated Information**:
   - Overlapping findings in `./research/economic_framework.md` and `./research/sociological/human_ai_coexistence.md`.

-## Suggestions for Consolidation
+## Recommendations for Consolidation
-- Merge duplicate character profiles into a single comprehensive profile for each character.
+- **Character Profiles**: Merge duplicate profiles into a single comprehensive profile for each character to ensure clarity and consistency.
-- Consolidate scene descriptions into unified files to enhance narrative flow.
+- **Scene Descriptions**: Consolidate overlapping scene descriptions into unified files to enhance narrative flow and coherence.
-- Combine world-building documents that cover similar themes to streamline content.
+- **Development Arcs**: Integrate development arcs for characters to create a singular narrative that reflects their evolution.
-- Integrate research findings into a cohesive document to avoid redundancy.
+- **Interaction Scripts**: Combine duplicate interaction scripts into a master script that captures all relevant interactions.
-- Review and merge development arcs for characters to ensure a singular, clear evolution narrative.
+- **World-Building Documents**: Streamline overlapping world-building documents to present a cohesive view of the narrative's setting.
-- Eliminate duplicate interaction scripts by creating a master script that encompasses all relevant interactions.
+- **Research Findings**: Integrate overlapping research findings into a cohesive document to avoid redundancy and enhance the narrative's credibility.

 ## Conclusion
 This report serves as a foundation for the next steps in the deduplication process, ensuring a more coherent narrative structure moving forward.